The Trend Spotter is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

 - Rock graphic T-shirts and hoodies on top.

-- Down bottom, wear cargo or chino pants or shorts.
+- Down the bottom, wear cargo or chino pants or shorts.

 - Keep your footwear classic with traditional skate shoes like Vans or Converse.

-- Add accessories like tube socks, a logo cap and backpack.
+- Add accessories like tube socks, a logo cap, and a backpack.